Apple's MacBook Air makes a good first impression with strong performance and punchy keys

 It's similar, but different

 Besides the keyboard, processor and storage, this is basically the MacBook Air we've come to know and love.
 You still only have two USB Type-C ports and a headphone jack.
 It doesn't seem like the SD card reader will ever return, even though we wish it would.
 The 13.3-inch display still has sizable bezels around it, but it's Retina and True Tone.
-It's an enjoyable picture that gave us a nice view of "The Morning Show" and of the last scene of "The Rise of Skywalker."
+It's an enjoyable picture that gave us a nice view of "The Morning Show" and last scene of "The Rise of Skywalker."
 True Tone still adjusts the color temperature of the screen to the lighting conditions in your room.
 Oh, and yes, the FaceTime camera is still just 720p.

 It's a MacBook Air, but bringing the price down while upping the storage and fixing the keyboard has it feeling like it's finally taken shape.
 We'll report back soon with a full review, but for now, value and quality seem at the forefront.